rbaronia/verify-nodejs/README.md

 # Introduction
 This repository holds a demonstration consumer application which uses IBM Security Verify to provide registration, policy-based authentication (first-factor and optional multi-factor), and account management.
-It uses native APIs for all functionality.
+It uses the IBM Security Verify Adaptive SDK for all functionality.

+A cookbook which uses this application, with step-by-step setup instructions and exploration of the associated REST APIs using Postman, is available on IBM Security Learning Academy.
+[Access the cookbook here](https://www.securitylearningacademy.com/course/view.php?id=6114) (IBMid login required).

 # Installation
 Follow these steps to install the application on your system.